ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Altibase SSL TLS User's Guide.md

 ##### Step 2: Set Server Properties to Connect over SSL

-The following are properties that you need to set to connect over SSL within Altibase.
-These properties are located in the $ALTIBASE_HOME/conf/altibase.properties file.
-For more detailed information about these properties, please refer to the *General Reference*.
+To connect over SSL within Altibase, you need to set the following properties located in the $ALTIBASE_HOME/conf/altibase.properties file.
+For more detailed information, please refer to the *General Reference*.

 -   SSL_ENABLE
     : Switches the SSL feature on or off within Altibase.
 To enable, set the value to 1.